Gather Materials

 • Asia Lyrics

-If you can’t find anything, you’ll have to do it on your own, by finding the official booklet from the CD single or album, and transcript the lyrics yourself in romaji.
-This can take some time if you’re not used to it, but this is still doable if you use this table:
+If you can’t find anything, you’ll have to do it on your own, by finding the official booklet from the CD and transcribing the lyrics yourself.
+For Japanese, offical lyrics will usually be in kanji, so you need to transcribe the romaji yourself.
+This can take some time if you are not used to it.
+Also do not hesitate to reach out to people on our discord server) who are more proficient in the language you want to transcribe than you are.

 I’ve got everything!